JackHack96/ros_homework3/README.md

 The `ORB_SLAM2_mod` folder contains a modded version of the original ORB_SLAM2, which allows to save the generated map.
 The code was created by Jeroen Zijlmans, you can find the original post [here](https://medium.com/@j.zijlmans/orb-slam-2052515bd84c).
 I also commented out two lines in `ORB_SLAM2_mod/src/system.cc` which were causing a deadlock while communicating with `libpangolin`.
-The `Cluster` folder contains a little modified version of the one you can find [here](http://www.pointclouds.org/documentation/tutorials/cluster_extraction.php).
+The `Cluster` folder contains a little modified version of the clusterizer you can find [here](http://www.pointclouds.org/documentation/tutorials/cluster_extraction.php).

 There are three scripts provided:
 - **`build.sh`** which automatically builds ORB_SLAM2, the ROS package example and the clusterizer